kaisnb/deploy-wildfly/README.md

 -   **PASS** — Password for the wildfly management interface.

+## TODO

+- Fix error for initial deployments when no war is currently deployed

 ## License

 Everything in this repository is [licensed under the MIT License][license] unless otherwise specified.